combinatrix-ai/PromptTrail/README.md

 - If you want to use it in your application, use APIRunner!
   - See the examples for server side usage.
 - Mock your agent with MockProvider and MockUserInteraction let them automatically test on your CI.

-## Real World Examples

-- I have created some services with PromptTrail!
-- Please let me know via issue if you have created one!
-I'll add it here.